w3c/wcag3/guidelines/groups/text-and-wording/text-appearance.md

 :::ednote
-AGWG remains committed to providing Text Appearance guidance for multiple languages.
+AGWG remains committed to providing Text Appearance guidance for multiple scripts and/or languages.
 To support our internationalization goals, AGWG is exploring ways to:

-- not require WCAG 3 to be republished when metrics are added for more languages,
+- not require WCAG 3 to be republished when metrics are added for more scripts/languages,
-- make language-specific metrics normative,
+- make script/language-specific metrics normative,
-- meet the needs of different languages and scripts by allowing flexibility in which metrics are required and in their values, and
+- meet the needs of different scripts and languages by allowing flexibility in which metrics are required and in their values, and
 - preserve backward compatibility.
 :::